Return to Campus

 Safety information for Students, Faculty and Staff

 With the end of the provincial REP program and municipal REP bylaw, visitors to campus will not need to provide proof of vaccination.
-Visitors will be required to wear masks in our indoor spaces until the end of the Winter Term or the conclusion of the City of Calgary mask bylaw – whichever date is later.
 The University of Calgary wholeheartedly embraces the value of vaccination in keeping you, your loved ones and our broader community safe.

 Yes.
 Vaccines are available on campus for students, faculty, and staff with Alberta Health Care cards.
 If you do not yet have an Alberta Health Care card, you can contact Health Link at 811 to make an appointment or watch for our mobile vaccination clinic.